1. The name of the association shall be “Guernsey International Business Association” (the “Association”).

 22. Meetings of the Council may be held without notice if all Council Members are present or represented by their Alternates.

 23.1.
 A Member Association may nominate an Alternate Council Member as required from time to time in respect of each ordinary Council Member appointed by it.
+The name of the Alternate should be provided to the Chair, Deputy Chair and the Secretary prior to the start of the relevant Council Meeting.

 23.2.
 Any such Alternate shall be entitled to attend and vote as a Council Member at any such meeting at which the Council Member as an Alternate for whom he was appointed is not personally present and generally to perform all the functions of the Council Member as an Alternate for whom he was appointed in the absence of such Council Member.